twneale/lens-manual/manual.md

 ## Implement a new node type

 It doesn't take much to implement a new node type for Lens.
-However think carefully if there isn't an existing type that's close to what you need.
+However, consider carefully whether there isn't an existing type that will meet your need.
 We would prefer that you adjust existing types and contribute back.
 If we'd all figure out a way to find common ground in our scientific language that would be awesome. :)

-Anyways, let's create a new node type now.
-Only for demoing purposes let's create a `cat` node type that you can reference in the main body of the document.
-So first thing to do is creating a new folder in the `lens-article` repository  `/nodes/cat`.
-Structure of that folder will be like this:
+Anyway, let's create a new node type now.
+For the purpose of demonstration only, let's create a `cat` node type that you can reference in the main body of the document.
+The first thing to do is create a new folder in the `lens-article` repository  `/nodes/cat`.
+The structure of that folder will be like this:

     index.js
     cat.js
     cat_view.js
     cat.css

-Let's start with specifying the type definitions in `cat.js`.
-You cat
+Let's start by specifying the type definitions in `cat.js`.

     var _ = require('underscore');
     var Node = require('../node');